A Bedford based health care provider has been fined after it failed to act on concerns raised by an occupational health nurse.

 Southwark Crown Court heard how on 28 June 2014 an employee, Lynne Betts, raised concerns with the Health and Safety Executive (HSE) relating to the running of the internal occupational health service of Ramsay Health Care (UK) Operations Ltd. The HSE investigation found the company failed to appoint sufficient occupational health professionals to run the service which compromised the health and safety of its employees, patients and general members of the public, putting them at risk of suffering ill health or of acquiring an infection.
 HSE served four Improvement Notices as part of the investigation.

 The HSE investigation into the concerns found that Ramsay Health Care (UK) Operations Ltd also failed to provide adequate health surveillance for its workers.
-As a consequence of this, a nurse working at Boston West Hospital, Lincolnshire, was diagnosed with occupational dermatitis on 12 January 2015, which later spread from her hands to her arms and legs.
+As a consequence of this, a nurse working at Boston Treatment Centre, Lincolnshire, was diagnosed with occupational dermatitis on 12 January 2015, which later spread from her hands to her arms and legs.

 Ramsay Health Care (UK) Operations Ltd of Hassett Street, Bedford pleaded guilty to breaching Sections 2(1) and 3(1) of the Health and Safety at Work etc Act 1974 and have been fined £550,000 and ordered to pay costs of £36,320.44